Hookyhook/snake/README.md

 # snake
-funny snake game in processing with a Backend in express
+funny snake in java ( because processing is bloated) with a Backend in spring